umijs/create-umi/README.md

 ## Boilerplates

-* `ant-design-pro` - Create project with a layout-only ant-design-pro boilerplate, use together with umi block.
+- `ant-design-pro` - Create project with a layout-only ant-design-pro boilerplate, use together with umi block.
-* `app ` - Create project with a simple boilerplate, support typescript.
+- `app` - Create project with a simple boilerplate, support typescript.
-* `block ` - Create a umi block.
-* `library ` - Create a library with umi.
-* `plugin ` - Create a umi plugin.
+- `plugin` - Create a umi plugin.

 ## Usage Example